superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 source_user.put([user_df])
 ```

- (The step above make take a few minutes.
-In the meantime, why not read more about vectors in [Vectorhub](https://superlinked.com/vectorhub/).)
+ (The step above make take a few minutes or more.
+In the meantime, why not learn more about vectors in [Vectorhub](https://superlinked.com/vectorhub/).)

 ## Load features